NMSU Grants Title IV Code is 008854

 - Schedule an appointment with an Advisor to review your loan request by calling 287-6678 or by email.

 - Submit all official college transcripts to NMSU Grants for admissions and financial aid.
 Missing transcripts may be grounds for suspension or delay in financial aid.
+Financial aid often requires your official high school transcript, despite having accrued college credits.

-- Report all resources to our office of financial aid: scholarships, tuituion waivers, stipends, WIA, DVR, etc. All awards are subject to revision due to changes in policy, law, regulations, or errors in funding.
+- Report all resources to our office of financial aid: scholarships, tuition waivers, stipends, WIA, DVR, etc. All awards are subject to revision due to changes in policy, law, regulations, or errors in funding.
 You are responsible to repay excess funds disbursed for any of these reasons.

 - Attend class.
 You earn your financial aid by attending and completing class.
 You may be billed for any portion of financial aid you did not earn by attending and completing or early withdrawal.